annashipman/annashipman.github.io/_posts/2021-09-15-threat-modelling-cards.md

 Coming straight after Adversary Personas, which had really encouraged unbounded thinking, it was hard to engage with these cards at first.
 With the above one, for example, it lists quite a lot of the potential answers, which doesn't feel very motivating to come up with more.

-The [activities](http://securitycards.cs.washington.edu/activities.html) for these cards are different to the other two sets and they can also be used for education rather than a particular system.
+The [activities](http://securitycards.cs.washington.edu/activities.html) for these cards are different to the other two sets and they can also be used for education rather than for securing a particular system.
 It seemed like they might prompt good ideas for a group less familiar with security concepts, and we did generate quite a few potential issues from them.

 ## Which cards generated more insights?